Prescriptive and prohibitive rules of hygiene. Social norms

 Behavior is desirable

-Behavior required
+Behavior is required

 Behavior is unacceptable